macibl/Kitronik-Robotics-Board-Arduino/README.md

 Names of functions, constants are mostly those of Kitronik-Pico-Robotics-Board-MicroPython

-Restrictions: only motors will be controlled in this first version
+Restrictions: only the four motors will be controlled in this first version, no stepper motors or servos

 Kitronik Robotics board is designed to use a Raspberry Pi Pico module, but any microcontroller module with an I2C interface can be used (test done on Arduino Nano 33 BLE).